 For Priority/Express mail service, the request must be accompanied by a pre-paid and pre-addressed envelope(s).
 Carriers available are U.S. Postal Service, FedEx and DHL.
 All arrangements must be made by the requestor.

 There are other restrictions to this service.
 Official transcripts may be withheld if financial or other obligations to the University remain unmet.
 Because official transcripts are issued on security paper, they cannot be faxed.
 The University cannot honor telephone or ordinary e-mail requests for transcripts.

 Any student can obtain an unofficial transcript via a computer that has internet access by logging on to the Student Administration System using their unique NetID and password.
 Unofficial transcripts are also available at the Office of the Registrar at Storrs or at any of the regional campuses; however, students should call the regional campus registrar in advance to make arrangements for transcript pickup.

 The primary role of the Office of Student Financial Aid Services (OSFAS) is to reduce the financial barriers that limit access to a higher education at the University of Connecticut.
 This is accomplished through the offering of financial aid packages to eligible students that consist of scholarships, grants, loans, and part-time employment.
 While students and parents are primarily responsible for funding a UConn education, the OSFAS makes every effort to provide assistance in the event that income from family, wages, savings, and other financial resources are insufficient to cover the cost of a UConn education.

 Complete the Free Application for Federal Student Aid (FAFSA).
-UConn’s on-time application deadline is March 1.
+UConn’s priority filing deadline is March 1 and Federal School Code is 001417.
 Students whose applications are received after the deadline may not be eligible for certain types of financial aid.

-Submit required documentation: In the event that your FAFSA is selected for verification by the U.S. Department of Education, be prepared to submit documentation to the Office of Student Financial Aid Services (OSFAS) in order to substantiate the data reported on your FAFSA.
+Submit required documentation: In the event that the U.S. Department of Education selects your FAFSA for verification, be prepared to submit documentation to the OSFAS in order to substantiate the data reported on your FAFSA.